OneDrive/onedrive-api-docs/docs/rest-api/api/message_send.md

 ## Example

-The following example shows how to call this API.
+Here is an example of how to call this API.
 ##### Request

 Here is an example of the request.